 Based on interviews with anti-corruption officials, a range of impacts stemming from political corruption on both the environment and society have come to light.
-Corruption, particularly in the form of "Corruption," contributes to the degradation of the natural environment through illegal logging, resulting in deforestation, biodiversity loss, and various other detrimental effects.
-Measuring this impact involves indicators such as the extent of deforestation, declines in species diversity, and shifts in ecosystem health (Meehan & Tacconi, 2017).
+Corruption, particularly in the form of "corruption," contributes to the degradation of the natural environment through illegal logging, resulting in deforestation, biodiversity loss and various other detrimental effects.
+Measuring this impact involves indicators such as the extent of deforestation, declines in species diversity, and shifts in ecosystem health (Meehan and Tacconi 2017).

 Furthermore, the negative consequences of corruption on economic growth and development were underscored.
-"Corruption" leads to illegal logging, which, in turn, undermines environmental integrity and industrial stability.
-The resultant reduction in industrial output adversely affects the country's economy, hindering its potential for growth (Humphrey, 2016).
-Additionally, "Corruption" is perceived as providing protection to criminals involved in profiteering from illegal logging, ultimately leading to environmental degradation, social upheaval, and economic instability (Tegegne et al., 2016; Lin, Lee & Liu, 2021).
+Corruption leads to illegal logging, which in turn, undermines environmental integrity and industrial stability.
+The resultant reduction in industrial output has an adverse effect on the country's economy, hindering its potential for growth (Humphrey 2016).
+Additionally, corruption is perceived as providing protection to criminals involved in profiteering from illegal logging, ultimately leading to environmental degradation, social upheaval, and economic instability (Tegegne et al. 2016; Lin, Lee and Liu 2021).

-These findings align with the perspective expressed by the 6th respondent, who...:

-Corruption can harm the stability of the logging industry community by undermining trust in public institutions, promoting illicit activities, and further exacerbating social and economic inequality
+These findings align with the perspective expressed by respondent 6, who stated, "Corruption can harm the stability of the logging industry community by undermining trust in public institutions, promoting illicit activities, and further exacerbating social and economic inequality."

-In addition, the results of the study found that other respondents were of the opinion:
+In addition, the results of the study found that other respondents (respondents 5, 7 and 9) were of the opinion: